rachelslaybaugh/shell-novice/01-filedir.md

 > Orthogonal systems tend to be easier for people to learn
 > because there are fewer special cases and exceptions to keep track of.

-### Nelle's Pipeline: Organizing Files
+### my Pipeline: Organizing Files

-Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
+Knowing just this much about files and directories, my is ready to organize the files that the protein assay machine will create.
 First,
 she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).